hradhakrishnan100/UTKPhys-YETI2025/README.md

 1. Opening the transmission.jpg in a HEX editor revealed the bytes were flipped as per the hint in the initial email
 2. My code for fixing the file is in the decoding folder, byteswitch.ipynb
 3. I used binwalk to extract the files and learned about steganography!
-4. I spent way too long decoding that message because I got so hung up on the first image, am curious to know what the relationship between symbols and letters was
+4. I spent way too long decoding that message because I got so hung up on the first image, before I went back and read the email to see there were supposedly five images, so I am curious to know what the relationship between symbols and letters was

 ## How to Install Locally